One is like the other

 This sword is a sword and a pollaxe.
 And heavy weights cause light weights much trouble.
 This is also the Posta di Donna la Soprano (High Lady’s Guard) which often tricks the other guards with her cunning, because you will believe that I will strike with a cut, but the I attack with a thrust.
 I have nothing else to do but to lift my arms over my head and I can strike with a quick thrust.

-The grip this Master uses seems to reference the mordhau of Germanic traditions, where the sword is held by the blade and swung using the crossbars like the spike of a pollaxe.
+The grip this Master uses references the mordhau of Germanic traditions, where the sword is held by the blade and swung like a small pollaxe.
 This would certainly give a mass advantage in beating aside the blade of any opposing sword.
+The spiked quillions are designed to be used in such a manner, acting as pollaxe spikes.